 The Ashfield, Concord area has probably gone from being in those years more of a lower to middle class, too gentrified now and it is the land values and the property values now have immensely changed.
 They're in much greater demand and probably a lot more favourable than they were in those years.
 So it's changed immensely.
 And certainly, the style of housing in those areas have changed, again typically in those years where we had lots of bungalows and post-war bungalows.
 But a lot of those now, it's much higher density.
 We've had with zoning changes and governments wanting to create more housing, much higher densities in those areas of the inner west of Sydney.

-As we move to Turramurra which is more on the North Shore of Sydney, the blocks were bigger in those days and still are bigger today.
+As we move to Turramurra, which is more on the North Shore of Sydney, the blocks were bigger in those days and still are bigger today.
 The council in that area is probably more stringent on maintaining the vibe and feel of the place.
-There’s still much bigger blocks in that location.
-The feel is probably more family to mid to late teens that would be in the family because of the schooling in the area – lots of very good private schools throughout the North Shore of Sydney and lots of good public schools too and it tends to attract families to that area, predominantly for the schooling.
+There are still much bigger blocks in that location.
+The feel is probably more family too mid to late teens that would be in the family because of the schooling in the area - lots of very good private schools throughout the North Shore of Sydney and lots of good public schools too and it tends to attract families to that area, predominantly for the schooling.

 With his parents’ knowledge as business owners, he applied that knowledge in creating his own electrical business and developing his understanding of property investing.